emily1618/Data-Portfolio/CHEATSHEET/README.md

 	- Can we conclude avg height is 175cm? p-value measure what data we observe and what conclussion we can draw.
 If p<0.05, we reject the avg ht is 175cm,
 - α: significance level for the test.
 The proportion of the sample mean lying in the critical region.
 Probability of making an error.
 - ![image](https://user-images.githubusercontent.com/62857660/163731558-8fb36f08-8fc9-47a0-974f-42c84df29874.png)

-- Examples2
 - A/B testing
 	1. Hypothesis: By creating a new feature or improve a new existing feature, we want to increase the number of users by X percentage.
 Goal is to grow the user.
 The X percentage is a practical significance (bound and min detectable effect).
 If we did not able to reach the bound, then we have to decide if we want to launch this feature.
 	2. Define a metric, success metrics vs guardrail metrics
 	3. Power Analysis - alpha, beta and delta to calculate sample size.
 Number of days/weeks to run the experiment
 	4. Ramp up the experiment - make sure the data we use is good enough
 	5. Interpret results - problems such as control group vs treatment group does not have statisical signifance
 	- Problems occurred other than looking at the data or p-value: most importantly, we want to make sure the data is trusthworthy!
 Second, we can look at segmentation.
 Third, funnel analysis.
-Forth, decomposition analysis (eg: daily active user can futher divide into new users or old users).
+Fourth, decomposition analysis (eg: daily active user can futher divide into new users or old users).
 Fifth, selection bias.
 - Metrics
 	1. Primary metric: when you add/change a feature, it will directly impact your users.
 Eg: click through rate when increase a checkout button size
 	2. Secondary metric: same as primary, but not as important as primary, will assist along with primary.
 Eg: user checkout time reduced when button size increase